-Dominic Dugo, recently retired Chief Deputy District Attorney from San Diego, California, is now the DELTA GROUP Fraud Division Vice-President.
+Dominic Dugo, retired Chief Deputy District Attorney from San Diego, California , is the DELTA GROUP Fraud Division Vice-President.

 Dominic spent 33 years as a prosecutor in San Diego with 27 years prosecuting and then supervising the insurance fraud program.
 Under his leadership, San Diego has been recognized as having one of the best insurance fraud prosecutorial offices in the country.